Skip to main content

 3. In the Users tab, verify that there is an access key for the root user.

-4. If there is not, click more icon next to root, then click Regenerate Key.
+4. If there is not, click Menu options icon next to root, then click Regenerate Key.

 Do not regenerate the key if one already exists.

-2. Verify that user and group access is correct in both the source and destination storage VMs:
+2. Verify that existing users and groups are present and have the correct access in both the source and destination storage VMs:

 See Add S3 users and groups for more information.